Pendzin on raising benefits: without a source of funding, the initiative is nothing but populism

 “If you raise the minimum, everything else automatically goes up,” the expert emphasized.

-The economist also criticized the figures announced for possible social standards in 2026.
+The economist also criticized the figures cited regarding potential social standards in 2026.

-“The initiators see the minimum pension at 25,000 and the minimum wage at 8,600 hryvnia in 2026.
-That means pensions will be higher than wages,” Pendzin noted.
+“The initiators envision a minimum pension of 25,000 and a minimum wage of 8,600 hryvnias in 2026.
+That means pensions would be higher than wages,” Pendzin noted.

-In conclusion, Oleg Pendzin stated that the loud statements about increasing payments are purely political in nature.
+In conclusion, Oleg Pendzin stated that the high-profile announcements about increasing payments are purely political in nature.